Home-Start Barnet Family Outings

 Interim reporting to funders and use of social media.
 We regularly report on our website, twitter and Facebook current activities that are taking place in the organisation.

-End of year celebrations will be held in Stephens House as we have the use of gardens and enables all staff to be hands on in events as we are based there.
+Picnic be held in Stephens House as we have the use of gardens and enables all staff to be hands and families know where it is.

 Local low income families with young children in the boroughs of Barnet and Harrow who are struggling to make ends meet.